 A Short List of Systems Engineering Tools:

-Naturally, any abbreviated list of nearly any subject will cause more contentious response than is productive.
-Nevertheless, this paper is a review of SE tools that the authors think are useful in a research and development environment and are also are easy to implement and analyze.
-The next section will look at “real life” examples.
+The authors feel the following could be useful in virtual conversation development and other research.
+They are offered as being easy to implement and analyze.
+The next section will look at “real life” implementations.
 The authors have found a useful on-line source of information by a British Group: Burge, Hughes and Walsh (BHW, 2018)